 Maybe you’ve heard of Evensong before, but perhaps you don’t know what it is or why you should attend.
 At St. Peter’s, Evensong is for everyone, and you are warmly invited to attend this monthly service.
-At St. Peter’s, Evensong is regularly sung on the second Sunday of the month at 5:00 p.m. (see the current listing of services).
+Please see the current listing of Evensong and other choral services.

 When you take part in a service of Evensong, you are joining in a pattern of worship that has been developed in the Anglican church over many centuries.
 First-time attendees are often struck by the beauty of the service itself, the words that are said, and the music that it is sung.

 Choral Evensong is a service of scripture, prayer, and music.
 It has been sung regularly in the Anglican church since the sixteenth century.

 Evensong is typically sung by the St. Peter’s Singers, a sixteen-voice choir that has sung this service at St. Peter’s for over 25 years.
 On occasion, the Parish Choir, the St. Peter’s Choristers, or another ensemble may sing the service.

 The word “Evensong” is a term first used in the 1549 Book of Common Prayer.
 It refers to the service of Evening Prayer.
 (Even a completely spoken service of Evening Prayer might be called “Evensong.”)